Last Updated on Jul 27, 2023

-- Enable Use keyboard navigation to move focus between controls option.
+- Enable Use keyboard navigation to move focus between the controls option.

 - That’s it.

-Once you’ve turned on these settings, use the Tab key to focus move forward and Shift+Tab to move focus backward; that’s how you navigate in Mac without using Mouse.
+Once you’ve turned on these settings, use the Tab key to focus move forward and Shift+Tab to move focus backward; that’s how you navigate on Mac without using Mouse.